DevExpress/testcafe/docs/articles/documentation/reference/test-api/testcontroller/clearupload.md

 ---
 # t.clearUpload Method

 Removes all file paths from the specified file upload input.
+Can be chained with other `TestController` methods.

 ```text
 t.clearUpload(selector) → this